Dimmanzo/employed/README.md

 - **Closed Jobs**: Jobs that are closed are no longer open for applications, ensuring employers stop receiving applications when needed.
 - **User Profile**: Implemented a user profile page where job seekers and employers can update their personal information (full name, email, phone, address, bio).
 - **Prefill Application Form**: Job seekers can prefill the application form with their profile details to streamline the application process.
-- **CV and Cover Letter Upload**: Job seekers can now upload their CVs and cover letters directly when applying for jobs.
-Only PDF and DOCX file types are accepted.
+- **CV and Cover Letter Upload**: Job seekers can upload their CVs and cover letters directly when applying for jobs.
+Only PDF and DOCX file types are accepted, **though only DOCX files are currently recommended due to an issue with PDF retrieval**.
 - **Email Verification**: Implemented email verification during registration to ensure valid email addresses.
 Users receive an activation email and must confirm their email to activate their account.

 ### Features to be Added